 Sotheby’s expects to sell late entertainer and diplomat Shirley Temple’s blue diamond ring for $25 million to $35 million.

 The child star’s father bought the ring for her for $7,210 in 1940 around the time of her 12th birthday and the premier of her film The Blue Bird.
-The film may have inspired him to pick a blue diamond, as colored diamonds were not as popular at the time as they are now, Sotheby’s said.

 “It’s remarkable to have one stone illustrate the dramatic shift in attitude towards colored diamonds over the course of the last century,” Gary Schuler, co-chairman of Sotheby’s jewelry division for the Americas, said.